FernaMunoz/ReTech-UXD/README.md

 ![Añadir publicación (1)](https://github.com/user-attachments/assets/a16f5ab1-012f-4cfa-be88-8fbce3116287)

-When posting the device you can view and edit the post.
-Also, you can mark it as donated if you donated the device to an interested person.
+When you posting the device, you can view, delete, and edit the publication.
+You can also mark it as donated if you have donated it to an interested party.

 ![Tu publicación](https://github.com/user-attachments/assets/9b3a8ee9-f455-4155-809c-15487484f5b8)
 ![Editar tu publicación](https://github.com/user-attachments/assets/d9e1c275-046a-42c9-9a88-c5e0934fc843)

-You can view other users posts and if you are interested you can click the Send message to donor button and you will be redirected to the chat screen.
-Also you can view the profile of the person who published the electronic device.
+You can explore other users' posts and, if any interest you, click on the “Send message to donor” button to be redirected to the chat screen.
+You can also view the profile of the user who posted the device, along with their star rating, which helps to build trust and confidence when finalizing the donation.

 ![Ver publicacion (1)](https://github.com/user-attachments/assets/a61dc655-0671-4a9e-ba6d-7b6c70b00c72)